ChenTim1011/Learning_Record/README.md

 # Learning_record
-Recording the learning content, learning new knowledge is super exciting.
+Recording the learning content, learning new knowledge is super exciting. <br>
 I can review this while serving in the military.